The Wellingtons

-The Wellingtons are an Australian power pop band from Melbourne, Australia.
+The Wellingtons are an Australian power pop band from Melbourne.
 The band has released four albums, including Keeping Up With The Wellingtons (2005), For Friends in Far Away Places (2006), Heading North For the Winter (2008) and In Transit (2011).

+The band's 2006 album, For Friends in Faraway Places, received a 3.5-star rating from AllMusic.

 Line up

 The current band line-up is: